teke85/portfolio_project-setup/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Unfortunately this is a **Solo** Project and contributions are not required.

 ## Show your support